-To save your projects in V-Note there are more options than in most programs.
-For example, you can save locally or online.
+You can save V-Note projects locally only or online and locally.
 You can use the shortcut buttons on the top blue bar or the File and Online Menus.

 To save locally (e.g., to your hard-drive or local media), you can click on the disk icon in the blue bar.
 Alternatively, you can go through the menus as follows: File > Save Project (As).
 Either way, if you have not yet provided a title, you will be asked to input one and select a folder to save in.